-A test for redundant functionality demonstrates that data exchange capabilities will continue to operate despite the malfunction or failure of an individual component.
+A test for redundant functionality demonstrates that data exchange capabilities will continue to operate despite the malfunction or failure of an individual component (e.g., switches, routers, servers, power supplies, and network cabling and communication paths between these components in the primary Control Center for the exchange of system operating data).
 An entity's testing practices should, over time, examine the various failure modes of its data exchange capabilities.
 When an actual event successfully exercises the redundant functionality, it can be considered a test for the purposes of the proposed requirement.